ritesh99rakesh/gsocProposal/SymPy.md

 June 17 - June 23 (Week 4)

-* I will implement Random Walk in two dimension.
+* I will implement Random Walk in two dimensions.
-* I will also research about implemention of Gaussian Random Walk.
+* I will also research about the implementation of Gaussian Random Walk.

 June 24 - June 30 (Week 5)